Baidu Grants Priority Indexation to HTTPS

 With this change, HTTPS and HTTP versions will now be treated as one single site.
 In fact, from our testing, Baidu does not display whether a URL is HTTP or HTTPS on the search engine result pages.
 As a result, it is theoretically possible for HTTP and HTTPS pages to be considered duplicates of each other; therefore, webmasters wishing to take advantage of the secure HTTPS protocol should set up 301 redirects from HTTP pages to respective HTTPS pages and collapse their website into a fully HTTPS website.

 Baidu Webmaster Tools have also begun to accept HTTPS website verification to support this change.

-This should be a move that will solve a lot of headaches for multi-market websites.
-Previously, a company would have had to set up a HTTP mirror site just for Baidu spider to the site and setup 301 redirects for real users (where user agent is not Baidu spider) to then be redirected to the HTTPS webpages for security.
-It will now be much easier to websites to become fully HTTPS, and should hopefully help contribute to making one of the largest markets on the Internet to become a more secure place.
+This is a move that will solve a lot of headaches for multi-market websites.
+Previously, a company would have had to set up a HTTP mirror site just for the Baidu spider and setup 301 redirects for real users (where the user agent is not the Baidu spider) to then be redirected to the HTTPS webpages for security.
+It will now be much easier for websites to become fully HTTPS, and the change should hopefully help make one of the largest markets on the internet become a more secure place.